miklosme/papers/src/app/home.md

+# Daily Digest (October 30, 2024)

+Hold onto your calculators, econ enthusiasts!
+We've got a game-changer in the world of economic simulations.
+Imagine running complex multi-agent economic models in minutes instead of days.
+That's exactly what the brilliant minds behind [EconoJax](https://papers.miklos.dev/2410.22165) have achieved.

+This JAX-powered powerhouse is revolutionizing the way we simulate economic behavior.
+Gone are the days of waiting around for days to see results.
+EconoJax is cranking out simulations with populations of 100 agents in just 15 minutes!
+It's like strapping a rocket to the AI Economist and watching it zoom past traditional methods.

+But speed isn't the only trick up EconoJax's sleeve.
+This open-source marvel is scaling to larger population sizes, opening up a whole new world of experimental possibilities.
+Whether you're a policy wonk or an AI researcher, EconoJax is your ticket to exploring complex economic dynamics at lightning speed.

+So, if you're ready to supercharge your economic simulations and dive deep into the emergent behaviors of large-scale agent populations, it's time to give EconoJax a spin.
+The future of economic modeling is here, and it's faster than ever!

 # Daily Digest (October 29, 2024)

 Buckle up, AI enthusiasts!
 We've got a smorgasbord of cutting-edge research to dive into today.
 Let's kick things off with a bang!